softblusoft/b65/readme.md

 the .coe file is **copied** from soft folder to the rom IP folder by the tcl script.
 In case software is modified the .coe file must be manually updated.

-Tip : the file to download to the FPGA (the bitstream), is placed in `out/{nnn-target-name}/vivado/b65.runs/impl_1/top.bit`.
+:bulb: the file to download to the FPGA (the bitstream), is placed in `out/{nnn-target-name}/vivado/b65.runs/impl_1/top.bit`.
        To download this file use Vivado (or Vivado Lab) Hardware manager

 Build script
 ------------